Community Profile: Camille Burke

 We regularly highlight members of our community who are supporting parks through their involvement with the Minneapolis Parks Foundation.
 We’re inspired by the people who care for and use our parks and we want to recognize the many individuals and organizations who make our system incredible through their generosity.
 Thank you!

-This month we’re featuring Camille Burke, who moved to Minneapolis from Wisconsin over a decade ago, attracted here in part because of the city’s embrace of the Mississippi River.
-A Parks Foundation donor since 2009, Camille has also contributed her time and talent to the organization as a board member.
+This month we’re featuring Camille Burke – a Parks Foundation donor since 2009 – who moved to Minneapolis from Wisconsin over a decade ago, attracted here in part because of the city’s embrace of the Mississippi River.

 In addition to her generous annual fund giving, she is a significant supporter of the RiverFirst Capital Campaign.
 Here Camille shares her pride in Minneapolis Parks; to learn more about what inspired her RiverFirst giving, check out our 2018-2019 Annual Report.